 One option to prevent Skype for Business traffic from traversing the VPN tunnel is Split Tunneling.
 To implement split-tunneling, customers should consult with their VPN vendor on the specifics of how to do this in their software.

-This is only required for the Skype for Business media workloads and isn't applicable to other Office 365 services.
+This is only required for the Skype for Business media workloads and isn't applicable to other Microsoft 365 or Office 365 services.

 Ensure the right ports and protocols are open

-Customers must ensure reachability of the URLs and IP addresses that are required for the O365 service.
+Customers must ensure reachability of the URLs and IP addresses that are required for the Microsoft 365 or Office 365 service.
 For a complete listing of all IP addresses and URLs for Skype for Business Online, see Office 365 URLs and IP address ranges.